TobiaszCudnik/asyncmachine/README.md

 ### State streams with RxJS

-Observe state changes and navigate through specific paths with RxJS, then feed the result back to the machine as a state.
+Observe state changes and navigate through specific paths with RxJS, then feed the result back as a state.

 * Comming soon!